varnish/orca/README.md

 supervisor───varnishd───cache-main
 ```

-Varnish Orca is a subsystem of the Supervisor.
-You configure it through the Supervisor [virtual_registry](./docs/configuration/virtual-registry.md) configuration section which, when used, configures Varnish as a Virtual Registry.
+Varnish Orca is a subsystem of the Supervisor containing all the logic needed to operate Varnish as a Virtual Registry.
+See the [virtual_registry](./docs/configuration/virtual-registry.md) configuration section for how to configure Virtual Registries.

 ## Why use a Virtual Registry?